 Well, actually, a few things could be better, but probably not as many as you would think.
 The packaging is minimal and consists of a really pretty outer box (so very reusable/upcyclable/Give Back Box-able), a sheet of tissue paper, and some additional pieces of paper like the packing slip and promotional materials.
 But, otherwise, it contains no excesses.
 As far as thredUP’s ability to run sustainably, they’re doing pretty well.
 But, like most businesses, they could do better (hint, hint James – do you have anyone working on BCorps certification yet?).

 My small personal quibble, though, is with the actual listings.
-I understand listing items individually, especially when so many are low-cost (there’s a ton of stuff available under $10), can be a hinderance to a business like this one.
+I understand listing items individually, especially when so many are low-cost, can be a hindrance to a business like this one.
 But, I don’t believe that means it’s okay for them to the get fabric content wrong.
-So far, I have purchased about 10 items from the site and all but one have been correct, so they’re batting average is still totally acceptable.
-But, in the sustainable world, receiving a garment labeled as “100% Cotton” and then finding it’s actually over 50% polyester is pretty disappointing (true story).
-Luckily, with such stringent quality guidelines for acceptability, and accounting for that fact that everything is secondhand, it’s easy to overlook a small mistake.
+So far, I have purchased about ten items from the site, and all but one have been correct, so they’re batting average is still acceptable.
+In the sustainable world, receiving a garment labeled as “100 Percent Cotton” and then finding it’s over 50 percent polyester is pretty disappointing (true story).
+Fortunately, with such stringent quality guidelines for acceptability, and accounting for that fact that everything is secondhand, it’s easy to overlook a small mistake.